pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Enumerate instances or names of CLASSNAME.

-      Enumerate instances or instance names from the WBEMServer starting either at the top  of the hierarchy (if no CLASSNAME provided) or from the CLASSNAME argument if provided.
+      Enumerate instances or instance names (the --name_only option) from the WBEMServer starting either at the top  of the hierarchy (if no CLASSNAME provided) or from the CLASSNAME argument if provided.

-      Displays the returned instances or names
+      Displays the returned instances (mof, xml, or table formats) or names

     Options:
       -l, --localonly                 Show only local properties of the class.
-      -d, --deepinheritance           Return properties in subclasses of defined target.
-If not specified only properties in target class are returned
+      -d, --deepinheritance           If set, requests server to return properties in subclasses of the target instances class.
+                                      If option not specified only properties from target class are returned
-      -q, --includequalifiers         Include qualifiers in the result.
+      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
       -c, --includeclassorigin        Include ClassOrigin in the result.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If